 There are three different types of gum tissue grafts:

-A connective-tissue graft is the most common procedure to treat tooth root exposure.
-In this process, a small piece of tissue from under the surface of the roof of your mouth is removed and then stitched to the gum tissue surround the exposed root.
+Most common treatment where your dentist will take a small piece of tissue from under the surface of the roof of your mouth and then place it to the gum tissue surrounding the exposed root.

 After the procedure